mudaliarpradeep/relmgmt/relmgmt/docs/PRD-Release_Management_System.md

 ### 6.2 Data Relationships
 - A Release consists of multiple Phases
-- A Release includes multiple Projects
+- A Release includes multiple Scope Items (direct relationship, no Project entity)
-- A Project includes multiple Scope Items
+- A Scope Item includes multiple Components (one-to-many relationship)
+- A Component belongs to exactly one Scope Item
 - A Resource can be allocated to multiple Releases
-- A Scope Item has effort estimates by Skill Function, Sub-function, and Phase
 - Every entity change generates Transaction Log entries

 ### 6.3 Data Retention